-Lupgrade Web User.
-To record history and edit Word documents, users must first uninstall the existing Mail Merge component, and then download and install the current version of the component.
-Use Add/Remove Programs to uninstall the existing version.
+Upgrade Web User.
+To record history and edit Word documents, users must first uninstall the existing Act! (web) integration, and then download and install the current version of the component.
+Use Programs and Features to uninstall the existing version.

 Install the Mail Merge component to use Microsoft Word